yellowmessenger/documentation/docs/platform_concepts/studio/train/orchllm.md

    ![](https://i.imgur.com/gT5aZAZ.png)

 3. Click on **Start** trigger, enter the **Trigger name** and **Description**, and then click **Add**.
 Note that you need to provide an accurate description as Orch LLM will use this information to trigger the appropriate flow based on the provided description.
-Know more about [guidelines for trigger descriptions](#triggers-description-guidelines).
+Learn more about [guidelines for trigger descriptions](#triggers-description-guidelines).

     ![](https://imgur.com/joK3Bx5.png)